jj1bdx/airspy-fmradion/README.md

 ## AGC algorithms

-### Conventional AGC algorithm up to 20220412-0

-* Use simple logarithm-based AGC algorithm, which only depends on the single previous sample
-* See <https://www.mathworks.com/help/comm/ref/comm.agc-system-object.html> for the implementation details
-* IF AGC: gain up to 100dB (100000) (for broadcast FM: 80dB (10000))
-* Audio AGC: gain up to 7dB (5.0)

 ### Simple AGC with Tisserand-Berviller Algorithm

 * Reference: Etienne Tisserand, Yves Berviller.
 Design and implementation of a new digital automatic gain control.
 Electronics Letters, IET, 2016, 52 (22), pp.1847 - 1849. ff10.1049/el.2016.1398ff. ffhal-01397371f